Introduction

 Recut Trailers:

-All human experience is about change, our minds focus on change.
-Our eyes and ears especially single out the new or different.
-Good story telling involves change.
+Keeping their interest involves change.
 The unexpected inspires curiosity.
-A good score will change with the action, and when it's not needed, it will get out of the way.
+A good score will change along with the story, and when it's not needed, it should get out of the way.

 If you want to emphasize something, make a change in how it represented visually or sonically.